gayeongpark/gayeongpark.github.io/_posts/2024-09-11-ETHERNET-SWITCHING.md

 ## Network Access Control (NAC)

 Network Access Control (NAC) is a security mechanism used to **ensure that devices connecting to a network meet specific security requirements**.
+NAC is effectively implemented in switches to enforce security policies and control access to the network.
 It acts as a gatekeeper, inspecting devices for compliance before granting them access, similar to customs at an airport.
-Here’s an overview of key NAC concepts:

 1. Device Inspection